vyos/vyos-documentation/docs/configuration/service/salt-minion.rst

 ************

 To use the Salt-Minion, a running Salt-Master is required.
-You can find more in the `Salt Poject Documentaion
+You can find more in the `Salt Project Documentation
 <https://docs.saltproject.io/en/latest/contents.html>`_

 *************